jordisolis19/SQL/README.md

 Welcome to my portfolio!

-You can use the links below to explore my SQL projects.
-This list is arranged to reflect my journey through the Break into Tech Certificate, with the first entry showcasing my final project and the last entry highlighting where I started.
-I completed the certificate in 2022 and am currently advancing my skills through a more intensive program with Tripleten.
+You can use the links below to explore some of my SQL projects.
+This list is arranged to reflect my journey through my growth in SQL, with the first entry showcasing my final project and the last entry highlighting where I started.
+I am constantly practicing and learning new SQL skills!